bryanbraun/bryanbraun.github.io/_posts/2019-09-17-using-tagged-template-literals-to-escape-embedded-html.md

 element.innerHTML = html`<div id="page">${userDefinedContent}</div>`;
 ```

 This escaping function is great if you don't want any user-defined HTML in your page.

 Sometimes you *do* want user-defined HTML though, like basic text formatting, for example.
-For that, you'd need a different function that allows some HTML tags to remain unescaped.
+In that case, you'd need a different function that allows some HTML tags to remain unescaped.
 Different use-cases will require some combination or [escaping, filtering, validating, or sanitizing](https://security.stackexchange.com/a/143925/151943).
 Fortunately, [there are tons of tagged-template modules out there](https://github.com/declandewet/common-tags#other-es2015-template-tag-modules) that can help with these scenarios.

 You can do lots of other things with tagged template literals, with libraries doing everything from [stripping indentation](https://github.com/declandewet/common-tags) to [building a Virtual DOM](https://github.com/WebReflection/hyperHTML).
 Hopefully this is a nice introduction to the options that are out there.